Photo-induced directional transport in extended SSH chains: Results and Discussion

 We begin our investigation with the simplest configuration of the extended SSH chain, where the hopping integrals are \textit{isotropic}, i.e., $t_1 = t_2 = t_3 = 1\,$eV, and the system is not exposed to light irradiation.
 In Fig.~\ref{Fig2}(a), we present the two-terminal transmission probability as a function of electron energy.
 The transmission spectra for \textit{forward bias} and \textit{reverse bias} are shown in red and black,

 respectively.
 Owing to the uniform hopping parameters, the system retains its \textit{centrosymmetry}.
 Consequently, the transmission spectra are identical under both bias directions, as the red and black curves perfectly overlap, indicating the \textit{absence of rectification}.
 This behavior is corroborated in Fig.~\ref{Fig2}(b), where the current-voltage ($I-V$) characteristics demonstrate complete symmetry between forward and reverse bias conditions.
 In Fig.~\ref{Fig2}(c), we consider a more general case with \textit{anisotropic hopping integrals}, specifically $t_1 = 1\,$eV, $t_2 = 1.5\,$eV, and $t_3 = 1.25\,$eV.
 The asymmetry in hopping strengths breaks centrosymmetry of the system, resulting in distinct transmission spectra for forward (red) and reverse (black) biases.
+The breaking of this symmetry can be understood from the relation $\theta_I H_{FB} \theta_I^{-1} \neq H_{RB}$, where $H_{FB}$ and $H_{RB}$ denote the Hamiltonians under forward and reverse biases, respectively, and represents the inversion operator for a one unit cell.
 This directional dependence in transport reveals the emergence of \textit{rectification behavior}.
 Figure~\ref{Fig2}(d) confirms this finding, showing that at a fixed Fermi energy of $E_F = 0.5\,$eV, the $I-V$ characteristics exhibit a clear difference between forward and reverse bias currents, indicating a \textit{non-zero rectification ratio} in the proposed setup.

 To gain deeper insight and a quantitative perspective on the rectification behavior, we compute the rectification ratio for the previously discussed parameter sets and plot it as a function of applied voltage in Fig.~\ref{Fig3}.
 For the case of isotropic hopping integrals, $t_1 = t_2 = t_3 = 1\,$eV, the rectification ratio remains zero across the entire voltage range, as indicated by the flat black line in Fig.~\ref{Fig3}.
 This result is consistent with the identical transmission spectra under forward and reverse bias conditions, which preserve the centrosymmetry of the system.